Understanding biodiversity-ecosystem function and biodiversity-stability relationships across spatial and organizational scales

 Further, most research has been conducted within single trophic communities and relatively small spatial scales.
 Whether the types of relations observed are scalable and applicable to multi-trophic communities is unknown.

-1. Multi-trophic communities, specifically plant-pollinator interaction networks.
+1. Within multi-trophic communities, in this case, plant-pollinator interaction networks.

 Significance of GorBEEa